Skip to content

 You will most likely need planning permission when you build something new or make a major change to your building, for example building an extension or change the use of your building.
 There are some exceptions.

-Check the 'in your section' on this page for more information on if you need planning permission and what to do.
+Check 'in this section' on this page for more information on if you need planning permission and what to do.

 If your property is a listed building or in a conservation area, and you would like to repair, upgrade or replace your windows, then you are likely to need planning permission and / or listed building consent to undertake the works.